 Our landmark anniversary demonstrates how the SMPS community benefits from past leaders who planted seeds and cultivated our organization into what it is today.
 And witnessing the connections and collaboration at CLS was a reminder that—as volunteer leaders—we wouldn’t be where (or who) we are without the people who encouraged and inspired us along the way.

 Spending time with the CLS class of 2023 last month (Hi, Hillraisers!) brought back memories from 16 years ago when I was gearing up to serve as president of SMPS Indiana.
-A year and a few months later, I would reunite with my fellow “Big and Bold” presidents at the 2008 SMPS conference in Denver.
+A few months later, I would reunite with my fellow “Big and Bold” presidents-elect at the SMPS conference in Denver.
 One of the conference’s keynote speakers was Mark Sanborn, author of the book, You Don’t Need a Title to Be a Leader.
 His message stuck with me—that a leader is someone who wants to make things better, and that you can lead from any seat.
 I’ve always believed that if you’re in SMPS, you’re a leader because you’re most likely interested in helping others, pursuing lifelong learning opportunities, and improving our industry.

 Whether we’re supporting others or building upon our own knowledge base, the effects of our efforts are seldom instantaneous.
 Lightbulb moments—opportunities that seem to pop up out of nowhere—are typically the result of cumulative efforts or past experiences that connect to the present day.

 So, I invite you to continue investing in yourself and helping tend to our community for the good of the future, whether you’re empowering others to lead or inviting transformations that will help us continue to provide value in the years ahead.
 As you do that, know that everything you’re doing today will make for a better tomorrow—both for yourself and those who share space with you.
 Together, we can meet the SMPS vision of business transformed through marketing leadership.